haneenalaa465/AI-Project-Phase--2/README.md

 ## Overview

-This project, part of the CSAI 301 course at Zewail City, extends Phase I's search algorithm-based task scheduling by applying reinforcement learning in Phase II to optimize scheduling and compare results.
+This project is part of the Artificial Intelligence course (CSAI 301) in the School of Computer Science and Artificial Intelligence at Zewail City.
+The project builds upon Phase I, where search algorithms were applied to solve a task scheduling problem.
+Phase II focuses on applying reinforcement learning techniques to optimize task scheduling, providing a comparative analysis with the results from Phase I.